ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 To answer these questions, we can map and explore the *nodes* and *edges* of our community network.
 Nodes are points or vertices and are connected to each other by edges.
 Together the pattern of connections makes up a network.

 In our community, nodes and edges could represent individual community members and their collaborations, for example, co-writing a blog post together, or being authors on the same R package.
+The connection between the nodes can have a direction, for example, when a person follow another on social media.

 {{< figure src = "red-elements.png" alt = "Two cartoon persons speaking with a can phone.
-Each person is a node, the thread is the edge and that edge can have direction." caption = "A basic network, with two nodes (community members) and an edge between them (an interaction).">}}
+Each person is a node, the thread is the edge." caption = "A basic network, with two nodes (community members) and an edge between them (an interaction).">}}

+There are several metrics that can be calculated to understand the structure of a network, for example:

-* The *degree* of a node is how many connections it has.
+* The *degree centrality* of a node is how many connections it has.
 The higher the degree, the more connected the node.
 For example, a community member who interacts with many different community members.

-* *Multiplexity* is the number of connection between two nodes, for example community members who coauthored several blog posts together.

 * *Betweenness centrality* measures the number of times a node lies on the shortest path between other nodes.
 This indicates which nodes are 'bridges' between nodes in a network.
 For example community members who often interact with different groups of members.

-* *Closeness* scores each node based on how close it is to all other nodes in the network.
+* *Closeness centrality* scores each node based on how close it is to all other nodes in the network.
 For example, this can be useful for finding community members who are best placed to influence the entire network most quickly.

 * *Clusters or communities* are groups of nodes with a high number of connections among that.
 For example, community members who often work together.
 A *clique* is when all members are interconnected and a *silo* is when members have no connections with other clusters on the network.